HIIT and healthy

 - Overview

-Don’t throw in the towel just yet.
-There is growing evidence to show that three 30-minute HIIT (high-intensity interval training) sessions, including at least 10 minutes of high-intensity activity, could be as good as exercising at a moderate level for 150 minutes per week.
+There is growing evidence to show that three 30-minute HIIT sessions (that include at least 10 minutes of high-intensity activity) could be as good as exercising at a moderate level for 150 minutes per week.

 What does a 30-minute HIIT workout look like?